Documentation

 Example: Telegraf environment variables

-Set environment variables in the Telegraf environment variables file (/etc/default/telegraf)–for example:
+Set environment variables in the Telegraf environment variables file (/etc/default/telegraf).

 USER="alice"